 Answer: Impossible!
 As noted above, nowhere in Scriptures can the number 8 be found regarding the days of eating unleavened bread.

-The 8-day advocates arrive at their conclusion by utilizing the KJV translation and some tricky punctuation as we shall demonstrate.
+The 8-day advocates arrive at their conclusion by utilizing the KJV translation and some innovative punctuation as we shall demonstrate.

 In the first month, in the fourteenth day of the month, you shall have the Passover, a festival of seven days, unleavened bread shall be eaten.
 (KJV-Ezekiel 45:21)